abousis/Automated-Audio-Source-Extraction-From-Recordings-Using-Deep-Neural-Networks/README.md

 python train.py
 ```

-Use "tracks_in_batch" parameter according to your memory restrictions.
+Use "batch_size" parameter according to your memory restrictions.

 ## Usage for Google Colaboratory users
 I mostly worked my diploma thesis using Google Colaboratory.
 You can find the related code in "Google Colaboratory" folder.
 You can separate tracks from YouTube using [youtube-dl](https://github.com/ytdl-org/youtube-dl).
 I recommend to save MUSDB18 dataset to your Google Drive, then mount it